Piscataway people: 17th century and English colonization

 By 1600, incursions by the Susquehannock and other Iroquoian peoples from the north had almost entirely destroyed many of the Algonquian settlements above present-day Great Falls, Virginia on the Potomac River.
 The villages below the fall line survived by banding together for the common defense.
 They gradually consolidated authority under hereditary chiefs, who exacted tribute, sent men to war, and coordinated the resistance against northern incursions and rival claimants to the lands.
 A hierarchy of places and rulers emerged: hamlets without hereditary rulers paid tribute to a nearby village.
 Its chief, or werowance, appointed a "lesser king" to each dependent settlement.
 Changes in social structure occurred and religious development exalted the hierarchy.
-By the end of the 16th century, each werowance on the north bank of the Potomac was subject to the paramount chief: the ruler of the Piscataway known as the Tayac.
+By the end of the 16th century, each werowance on the north bank of the Potomac was subject to the ruler of the Piscataway known as the Tayac.

 The English explorer Captain John Smith first visited the upper Potomac River in 1608.
 He recorded the Piscataway by the name Moyaons, after their "king's house", i.e., capital village or Tayac's residence, also spelled Moyaone, located at Accokeek Creek Site at Piscataway Park.
 Closely associated with them were the Nacotchtank people (Anacostans) who lived around present-day Washington, DC, and the Taux (Doeg) on the Virginia side of the river.
 Rivals and reluctant subjects of the Tayac hoped that the English newcomers would alter the balance of power in the region.

 In search of trading partners, particularly for furs, the Virginia Company, and later, Virginia Colony, consistently allied with enemies of the settled Piscataway.
 Their entry into the dynamics began to shift regional power.
 By the early 1630s, the Tayac's hold over some of his subordinate werowances had weakened considerably.

 However, when the English began to colonize what is now Maryland in 1634, the Tayac Kittamaquund managed to turn the newcomers into allies.
 He had come to power that year after killing his brother Wannas, the former Tayac.
 He granted the English a former Indian settlement, which they renamed St. Mary's City after Queen Henrietta Marie, the wife of King Charles I.

-The Tayac intended the new colonial outpost to serve as a buffer against the Iroquoian Susquehannock incursions from the north.
+The Tayac intended the new colonial outpost to serve as a buffer against the Susquehannock incursions from the north.
 Kittamaquund and his wife converted to Christianity in 1640 by their friendship with the English Jesuit missionary Father Andrew White, who also performed their marriage.
 Their only daughter Mary Kittamaquund became a ward of the English governor and of his sister-in-law, colonist Margaret Brent, both of whom held power in St. Mary's City and saw to the girl's education, including learning English.